saumya-saini/yulu-eda/README.md

 * Strong dependency observed between weather and season.

+## Model Interpretation (Business Understanding)

+### Significant Variables

+The analysis identified the following key variables influencing bike rental demand:

+* Weather and season (strong impact)
+* Temperature (positive relationship)
+* Humidity (negative relationship)

+Working day was found to have no statistically significant effect on demand.

+### Explanation Power

+The selected variables describe demand patterns effectively:

+* Weather and season show strong variation in rentals.
+* Temperature and humidity contribute to understanding user behavior.
+* Windspeed and working day have limited influence.

+While the analysis provides strong insights into demand drivers, further modeling (e.g., regression) can quantify the exact contribution of each variable.

 ## Customer Behavior Insights

 * Users prefer riding in comfortable weather conditions.